Quick Picks

 You are also choosing a power plan, a stable surface, and a cleanup routine.
 Pack an extension cord, a dry towel, and a place for used filters or grounds.
 The real purchase is the whole setup, not the brewer alone.

-If you choose the grinder
+If you choose the AeroPress

 If you choose a manual brewer instead